Flores2788/Exam-Unit-4/readme.md

 Step 6: done.
-step 7 and 8: added ui and wrote code that handles form submission. step 9: updated rendergames function and included a delete button, and then added delete function.
+step 7 and 8: added ui and wrote code that handles form submission. step 9: updated rendergames function and included a delete button, and then added delete function. step 10: added a dropdown menu for sorting options and then added logic to handle sorting.